ericyan/lorica/README.md

 ## SoftHSM2

 [SoftHSM2] is required for running the test suite.
-The use running the test suite should have access to `softhsm2-util` command and the PKCS#11 module should be available at `/usr/lib/softhsm/libsofthsm2.so`.
+The user running the test suite should have access to `softhsm2-util` command and the PKCS#11 module should be available at `/usr/lib/softhsm/libsofthsm2.so`.